chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ```

 Next, you'll specify the permissions themselves--which in IAM v2 are the `statements`-- declared as an array.
+The statement allows us to specify the `actions` a user is permitted to take on resources that have been assigned to a `project`.
+The `projects` field on a statement is an array that may contain more than one existing project, a wildcard `*` to indicate permission to resources in _any project_, or the word "(unassigned)" to indicate permission to resources that have not been assigned to a project.
+Note that the `projects` property in statements designates permission for the resources within the statement (here, that is `iam:users` and `iam:teams`), _not_ for the policy itself, and _cannot_ be left empty.
+For more about projects, please see [Projects]({{< relref "iam-v2-guide.md#projects" >}}) or [Notes on the Projects Property](#notes-on-the-projects-property).

-We only need a single statement in this case, though, providing access to the _get_, _list_, and _update_ actions for _users_ and _teams_
-that have been assigned to the project `project-devops`.
-Note that the `projects` property in statements designates permission for the resources
+In this case, we only need a single statement providing access to the _get_, _list_, and _update_ actions for _users_ and _teams_ that have been assigned to the project `project-devops`.
-within the statement (here, that is `iam:users` and `iam:teams`), _not_ for the policy itself:

 ```json
     {